Marriage & Civil Partnership Abroad

 • Witness you completing and signing your Statutory Declaration(s)

 • Complete and sign the relevant part of your Statutory Declaration(s)

 It's against the law to make a Statutory Declaration that you know is false or misleading in any way

 Fees for making an application for Certificat de Coutume/Nulla Osta

 The fee for issuing a certificate of freedom to marry is 490RMB per Irish applicant.
-Please ensure that the appropriate fee is included.

 Applications submitted 28 days or less before the date of the intended marriage or civil partnership will incur an additional fee of 490RMB per Irish applicant.